DadaMonad/dadamonad.github.io/_drafts/2014-12-11-posting-images.markdown

 ---
 layout: post
-title:  "Post with an images"
+title:  "Post with an image"
 date:   2014-08-30 23:56:45
 categories:
 - blog